Man City's Angelino set to join RB Leipzig in £16m deal after triggering purchase clause | Goal.com

 Man City's Angelino set to join RB Leipzig in £16m deal after triggering purchase clause

-Manchester City defender Angelino is set to complete a permanent move to RB Leipzig in the summer after triggering an €18 million (£16m/$21m) obligation to buy, Goal can confirm.
+Manchester City defender Angelino is set to complete a permanent move to RB Leipzig on a four-and-a-half year deal after the club triggered an €18 million (£16m/$21m) obligation to buy.

 The Spaniard joined the Bundesliga club on a season-long loan in September with an appearance-based obligation-to-purchase clause.